conan-io/conan-io.github.io/_posts/2024-09-03-New-finalize-method.markdown

 2. The package is tested locally in order to verify the changes are correct.
 During this step, some cache files could be generated.
 In the case of “Meson”, ``.pyc``
 3. Upload the modified package to a remote.
 Conan will perform an integrity check on the local cache before uploading the package when called with the ``–check`` flag.
 This would historically fail because the cache is now “dirty”.
 Those .``pyc`` files have been created automatically in the ``package_folder`` and Conan caught the mismatch.

-This is a simplified version of the current *Meson* package method, where python bytecode generation has been disabled:
+This is a simplified version of the current *Meson* package method, where Python bytecode generation has been disabled:

 ```py
 def package(self):